nus-cs2103-AY2223S2/tp/docs/team/tituswe.md

           feature [\#90](https://github.com/AY2223S2-CS2103T-T09-4/tp/pull/90).
         * Added sequence diagram for the `start` function when initializing the application.
         * Added control flow and detailed documentation of the 'UI' component.
+        * Added implementation details of `MainWindow`, `ClientLabel`, `ClientListPanel` and `PolicyListPanel` controller classes.
+        * Added design considerations of the UI design, and alternatives considered.

 * **Community**:
     * PRs reviewed (with non-trivial review